sajidhamdard/learnjavascript/notes/04-identifier-english.md

 For example, the following code defines a variable called myVariable:

-for example:
+- for example:

 ```
 let myVariable = 10; //myVariable is an identifer
 ```

 ```
-//sum is an identifier here
+sum is an identifier here
 function sum(a, b) {
 console.log(a + b);
 }